dirkcuys/thebacklog/index.md

 I also have a life.
 I like to [read]({{site.baseurl}}/bookshelf/), [walk around for extended periods of time with a heavy bag, dirty clothes and without enough food or wine]({{site.baseurl}}/hiking/) and make timelapses with an old camera.

-Find me on [twitter](https://twitter.com/riskycud), [GitHub](https://github.com/dirkcuys/) or contact me via email - dirkXcXuys@gmail.com, just remove the all the "X"s.
+Find me on [twitter](https://twitter.com/riskycud), [GitHub](https://github.com/dirkcuys/) or contact me via email - dirkXcXuys@gmail.com, just remove all the "X"s.
 If you send me a pull request you'll have my full attention.

 <br/>
 <br/>